-YELLOW DOCK ROOT
+YELLOW DOCK ROOT [temp out of stock]

 Inflammation of nasal passages, & respiratory tract, laxative, bacterial infection, sexually transmitted diseases, dermatitis, rash, jaundice, psoriasis with constipation.